SitecorePowerShell/Console/Documentation/Markdown/Clear-ItemAcl.md

 ### -Database&nbsp; &lt;Database&gt;

-Database containing the module to be returned.
+Database containing the item to be fetched with Id parameter.

 <table>
     <thead></thead>